rsheasby/neotama/README.md

 Then, simply run `go get github.com/rsheasby/neotama`.

 This will automatically get the latest version of neotama including dependencies, and compile it into your GOPATH.
-You'll probably want to add the GOPATH bnaries folder to your path too.
+You'll probably want to add the GOPATH binaries folder to your path too.
 By default this is simply `~/go/bin/`.

 ## Usage